Kris Wright: Personal life

 Wright's father was also a racing driver, though he encouraged his son to play golf.
 After graduating from Central Catholic High School in Pittsburgh in 2013, Wright was a member of IMG Academy and Robert Morris University's golf teams.
-He also qualified for the district championship of the Remax World Long Drive Championship in 2014 but sadly came up short on his bid for the World Finals.
+He also qualified for the district championship of the Remax World Long Drive Championship in 2014, but came up short on his bid for the World Finals.